 Van Nistelrooy, Inge (1996).
 Martha en Maria revisited.
 Zorg als ethisch perspectief.
 Tilburg University Press.
 (Sold out; edited master’s thesis, awarded with Fokkelien van Dijk-Hemmesprijs, Tilburg University’s emancipation award)

 Van Nistelrooij, I. (2009).
 Zorgen doe je samen.
-Over relaties in de zorg.
-Heeswijk: Berne Media.
+Over relaties in de zorg. (‘Caring is collaborative practice.
+On relations in care’) Heeswijk: Berne Media.

 Online popular publications (in English)